atomicdata-dev/atomic-server/docs/src/atomicserver/API.md

 Every single Class, Property or Endpoint also is a resource, which means you can visit these in the browser!
 This effectively makes most of the API **browsable** and **self-documenting**.

-## Fetching resources

-You can fetch individual items by sending a GET request to their URL.
+Every individual resource URL can be fetched using a GET request using your favorite HTML tool or library.
+You can also simply open every resource in your browser!
+If you want some specific representation (e.g. `JSON`), you will need to add an `Accept` header to your request.

 ```sh
 # Fetch as JSON-AD (de facto standard for Atomic Data)